drvinceknight/cfm/docs/meetings/05/index.rst

 After this meeting students should:

 - Understand how to use the itertools library to solve combinatorial problems.
-- Know what they need to do to prepare for their fourth tutorial.
+- Know what they need to do to prepare for their fifth tutorial.

 Problem
 *******